 12 wa-kutiba bi-idhni-hi wa-maḥḍari-hi To indicate that a testimony was written not by the witness himself but by a third party, notaries typically employ the phrase wa-kutiba bi-amri-hi wa-maḥḍari-hi (“written by his order and in his presence”).
 I am not aware of any instance in which the term amr is substituted with idhn.

-14-15 wa-šshahida šshahādata-hu … wa-kataba bi-ḫkhatti-hi The witness, here as in the second document, alters the standard formulation of the subscription, which would normally follow the structure wa-šshahida … wa-kataba šshahādata-hu bi-ḫkhaṭṭi-hi (“and he testified … and wrote his testimony in his own hand”).
+14-15 wa-shahida shahādata-hu … wa-kataba bi-khatti-hi The witness, here as in the second document, alters the standard formulation of the subscription, which would normally follow the structure wa-shahida … wa-kataba shahādata-hu bi-khaṭṭi-hi (“and he testified … and wrote his testimony in his own hand”).

 #articleHeader